Jump to content

 Coy, grinning, belched again as he took their tin plates and spoons and headed down to the river, leaving Boone with his thoughts.

 He got up and wandered over to the pile of supplies, relieved to see his all his tack piled neatly.
-Even Blue’s pack saddle was there.
+Even Blue’s pack saddle sat there.
 As he stood next to it, he was thrown back into that night… and the terror that followed his dropping down into the dark water.
 He shuddered, feeling a mite shaken.

-“You okay?”
+“You all right?”
 Coy asked, suddenly behind him.

 Boone turned and saw his concern.
 The man needed to stop worrying and turn in.
 “Yep, I am.
 Thought I was dead for sure in that water… but I’m not.
 Makes you see things you didn’t before.”